clarchiu/scrum-ptious/README.md

 #### In the /server directory create a file named `.env`

-Copy the contents from `.env.example` and enter your own database credentials
+Copy the contents from `.env.example` and insert your own database credentials

 ```
 PGHOST=